logzio/documentation/docs/user-guide/log-management/api-fetcher.md

 This guide outlines the steps for configuring the Logz.io API Fetcher to fetch and send data to Logz.io.
 Our aim is to develop the API Fetcher as a generic tool capable of fetching data from any API endpoint.
 However, this presents significant challenges.
 If you encounter difficulties configuring the API Fetcher with a particular API endpoint, please reach out to our support team for assistance.

-The configuration example provided focuses on Azure Graph Security Center alerts.
-However, the same methodology can be applied to other API types.

-Below is a sample configuration template for Azure Graph, as found in our documentation and on GitHub:
+Below is a sample configuration template, as found in our documentation and on GitHub:

 ```yaml
 logzio: